 5 ALMA Proposal Selection

-ALMA proposals other than DDT are subject to international peer review by the ALMA Review Panels (ARP) and the ALMA Proposal Review Committee (APRC).
-Panel members are appointed by the ALMA Director with the approval of the Directors Council and a designated representative of the Chilean astronomical community.
-These appointments will strive to ensure appropriate representation of the ALMA regions.
+ALMA proposals other than DDT are subject to international peer review by the ARPs and the APRC.
+Panel members are appointed by the ALMA Director and are selected to ensure appropriate representation of the ALMA regions and Chile.